Ronald Mivule to spearhead the formation of the UMI Alumni SACCO

 ASP Charles Twine, the CID boss showed optimism—stating that the SACCO will be one of the best in two years

-Twine who as appointed a committee member is also optimistic that UMIA Sacco can ultimately grow into a commercial bank.
+Twine who was appointed a committee member is also optimistic that UMIA Sacco can ultimately grow into a commercial bank.

 Other interim leaders include Norah Nyabwolo Zitta Vice Chairperson, Patrick Lumumba Secretary and Immaculate Ochola.